 3. Less Processed

-One of the biggest reasons I reach for arrowroot?
+One of the biggest reasons I use arrowroot?
 It’s way less processed.
-Cornstarch goes through a heavy refining process, sometimes involving chemicals, while arrowroot is extracted more naturally from the root of a tropical plant.
+Cornstarch goes through an intense refining process, sometimes involving chemicals, while arrowroot is extracted naturally from the root of a tropical plant.

 4. Won’t Cause Inflammation

-Corn is a common allergen and can be inflammatory for some people, especially if you have autoimmune issues or food sensitivities.
-Arrowroot is a much safer option if you’re trying to reduce inflammation in your diet!
+Corn is a common allergen and can be inflammatory, especially if you have autoimmune issues or food sensitivities.
+Arrowroot is a much safer option if you’re trying to reduce inflammation in your diet.

 5. No GMO Worries

-Most corn in the U.S. is genetically modified (GMO), and if you try to avoid GMOs in your diet, cornstarch can be tricky.
-Arrowroot is naturally non-GMO, which makes it an easy, worry-free swap.
+Most corn in the U.S. is genetically modified (GMO), which makes avoiding GMOs tricky if you use cornstarch.
+Arrowroot is naturally non-GMO, making it an easy, worry-free swap.

 6. Bonus: A Tiny Nutrition Boost

-Neither one is packed with nutrients, but arrowroot does have small amounts of potassium, iron, and B vitamins, while cornstarch is basically just empty carbs.
-It’s not a game-changer, but hey, every little bit counts!
+Neither cornstarch nor arrowroot is a superfood, but arrowroot contains small amounts of potassium, iron, and B vitamins, while cornstarch is basically empty carbs.
+It’s not a game-changer, but hey, every little bit helps!

 How to Use Arrowroot Instead of Cornstarch

-- If a recipe calls for 1 tablespoon of cornstarch, swap it for 2 teaspoons of arrowroot powder.
+- Swap 1 tablespoon of cornstarch with 2 teaspoons of arrowroot powder.

-- Mix arrowroot with a little cold water before adding it to hot liquids to prevent clumping.
+- Mix arrowroot with cold water before adding it to hot liquids to prevent clumping.

-- Use it to thicken sauces, soups, and stir-fries, or even as a binding agent in baking.
+- Use it to thicken sauces, soups, stir-fries, or even as a binding agent in baking.

-This is the arrowroot starch I typically buy.
+- This is the arrowroot starch I buy: Bob’s Red Mill.

-So next time you see arrowroot in one of my recipes, you’ll know exactly why I love it!
-If you haven’t tried it yet, grab a bag and test it out—I promise it’s an easy swap.
+So next time you see arrowroot vs. cornstarch in one of my recipes, you’ll know exactly why I love it!
+If you haven’t tried it yet, grab a bag and give it a shot—I promise it’s an easy swap.
 Have you made the switch?
-Let me know in the comments below.
+Let me know in the comments below!